marshallm94/Learning_Notes/AWS.md

 Within ECS:
 * A cluster is a set grouping of tasks or services.
 * [Task Definition Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)
+* Check the `container-definition` parameters of [this link](https://docs.aws.amazon.com/cli/latest/reference/ecs/register-task-definition.html) for scripting with the `awscli`.

 # Solution Domain View